-After you submit the sandbox request form, you will be provisioned two – yes, two – separate Enterprise Grid sandboxes.
-Each sandbox will be provisioned in a separate email to your Enterprise Organization's primary owner, as specified on the signup form.
+After you submit the sandbox request form, you will be provisioned two separate Enterprise Grid sandboxes.
+You'll receive a separate email for each, sent to your Enterprise Organization's primary owner as specified on the signup form.

 If you have questions as you start to use your sandbox, please let us know at email@example.com, and the Slack Support team will get back to you as quickly as possible.

-The developer instance of Enterprise Grid is a development sandbox with limitations around data retention and user account creation.
-These limitations exist because the sandbox isn’t intended for normal use, it is for testing purposes only.
+For those building third party apps on Slack, the developer instance of Enterprise Grid is a development sandbox with limitations around data retention and user account creation.
+These limitations exist because the sandbox isn’t intended for normal use; it is for testing purposes only.
 Slack will retain messages and files shared in the sandbox for only three days after they're created.